Jun 02, 2019

 The residential address listing is available solely to select government bodies, like the police, HMRC, FSA and also credit referencing agencies.
 Credit-referencing agencies need to see the director's home address, as it is one of bases for judging the credit-worthiness of the company they run.
 Only the Service Address is shown on the public record.

-→ Buy a change here, using our address
+→ Buy a change of Director's Service Address here, so you can use our address instead of your home address

 The director's service address and the residential address can be the same.
 If you want to use your home address, and your landlord doesn't object, no one can stop you.